vitorbritto/forcefiles/README.md

 I realized I could split my dotfiles, automation files, bash aliases, editor settings and a lot of things up into the main areas I use in my Workflow.

 **But why a repository?** It's quite simple!
-Even if someday or somewhere I need it, it'll be there.
-So I can check, pick some part or download it for my recently formated system.
+Even if someday or somewhere I need it... will be there.
+So I can check, pick something or download this guy for my recently formated system.

-> Notice: I am running on Mac OS X. These are my config files to set up a system the way I like it.
+> Notice: I am running on Mac OS X. These are my config files to set up a system the way I use it in my workflow.

 # How to install